A self build mortgage is specifically designed to help facilitate a self builder in building their own home.

 - the arrears type, where stage payments are given as each stage of the build is completed.
 The arrears-type self build mortgage is suitable for those who have a large cash injection of their own to put into the project.

-- the advance type, where the stage payments are released at the start of each stage of the build.
+- the advance type self build mortgage, where the stage payments are released at the start of each stage of the build.
 This means money is available at the point of need when labour and materials bills are due — removing the need for short-term borrowing/bridging loans to cover the shortfall.
 The obvious advantage here is that this type of product assists cash flow and is generally better suited to those who do not have large pots of savings to fund the build as it progresses.
 There are fewer lenders who offer this facility though; try BuildStore.

 Some lending institutions lend on the land purchase or existing property and at key stages during and on completion of the build project.